Something Wicked This Way Comes (novel): Plot summary

-The next day the boys find a girl crying on the curb and realize she is the former Miss Foley made young again but also totally blind.
-They assist her to her house, but when they return they're cut off by a parade.
-The carnival is out searching the streets for the two of them.
-The boys hide, and Will's father spots them hiding under a storm drain in front of the cigar store.
-The boys convince him to keep quiet.
-Mr. Dark later arrives to talk to him.
-Mr. Halloway pretends not to know the two boys, whose faces are tattooed on the man's hand, but when the Witch comes and begins to sense the boys' presence, he blows cigar smoke at her, choking her and forcing her to leave.
-Mr. Dark then asks Charles Halloway for his name, and Will's father tells him he is the town library's janitor.
-That night Will and Jim meet him at the library where he has done research into his own father's ministerial notes.
-The carnival arrives once a generation, and leaves in the midst of a giant storm.
+The next day the boys find a girl crying under a tree and realize she is the former Miss Foley made young again.
+They leave the girl where she is, checking Miss Foley's house to confirm the theory, but when they return for her, they are cut off by a parade from the carnival.
+The carnival's members appear to be searching the streets for them, having already taken the young Miss Foley.
+The boys hide under a storm drain in front of the cigar store, where Will's father spots them.
+The boys persuade him to keep quiet as Mr. Dark arrives to talk to him.
+Charles pretends not to know the two boys, whose faces are tattooed on Mr. Dark's hands; when the Dust Witch comes and begins to sense the boys' presence, he blows cigar smoke at her, choking her and forcing her to leave.
+Mr. Dark then asks Charles for his name, and Will's father tells him he is the town library's janitor.
+That night Will and Jim meet Charles at the library where he has done research, finding that the carnival arrives once every few decades, always in October.
 Mr. Dark appears, and the boys hide in the book stacks.
-He discovers both of them and crushes the janitor's hand when Mr. Halloway attempts to fight him.
-The tarot witch casts spells on the boys to mesmerize them and also tries to stop Mr. Halloway's heart.
+He discovers both of them and crushes the janitor's hand when Charles attempts to fight him.
+The Dust Witch arrives and casts spells on the boys to mesmerize them and also tries to stop Charles's heart.
 Just before he is about to die, Charles looks at the Witch and begins to laugh hysterically.
 His laughter wounds her deeply and drives her away.
 He then follows Mr. Dark to the carnival to rescue the boys.

-At the carnival, Charles triumphs over Mr. Dark, finds his son in the mirror maze, kills the Witch with a smile on a bullet, and destroys all the mirrors by using laughter and cheer.
-Then he and Will search for Jim.
-Mr. Cooger turns to dust and blows away before he can be saved by the carousel.
-Jim runs to the merry-go-round and rides it forward.
-Will tries to stop him and grabs onto his leg.
-They both end up going for a ride before Will jumps off and rips Jim away from the machine.
+At the carnival, Mr. Dark and the Dust Witch are in the midst of performing a bullet catch illusion.
+Seizing the opportunity, Charles mortally wounds the Witch by carving a smile on a fake bullet, in the process calling his son out of the Mirror Maze.
+Running back into the maze to find Jim, Charles is nearly overcome before destroying all the mirrors with laughter.
+Continuing the search, Charles and Will find Mr. Cooger turned to dust and blown away, apparently while being carried back to the carousel.
+Entranced, Jim runs to the merry-go-round and starts riding it forward.
+Will tries to stop him, grabbing his hand, only to be dragged along before Jim is finally ripped away.
 Jim falls into a stupor, close to death.
-A child comes begging them to help him, but Mr. Halloway recognizes the boy as Mr. Dark.
-He holds the boy tight and kills him with affection, because Mr. Dark cannot survive in such close contact with someone so happy.
+A child comes begging them to help him, but Charles recognizes the boy as Mr. Dark, turned young.
+Holding the boy tightly, Charles seemingly kills the boy through the power of goodness alone.
 The carnival falls apart as Will tries to revive Jim.
-They save Jim by singing and dancing and laughing, their happiness bringing him back from the edge of death.
+Charles persuades Will to join him in singing, dancing, and laughing, and their happiness brings Jim back from the edge of death.